IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

 The data quality check for this column:
 > At least 80% of `TailNum` column values can be found in [Federal Aviation Agency Database](https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download)

-Because requirement states to check certain proportion of null values we can't simply declare the column as not nullable, but instead use custom check:
+Because the requirement states to check a certain proportion of null values, we can't simply declare the column as not nullable, but instead use a custom check:
 ```python
 @register_check_method
 def null_values_max_percentage(pyspark_obj, *, percent: int) -> bool: